marcinmiklitz/pywindow/docs/source/index.rst

-.. pyWINDOW documentation master file, created by sphinx-quickstart on Tue Aug  1 15:01:07 2017.
+.. pywindow documentation master file, created by sphinx-quickstart on Thu Jul 19 13:12:27 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyWINDOW's documentation!
+Welcome to pywindow's documentation!
 ====================================

 .. toctree::